The Old School Hall

 Front door opening into hall.

-Bedroom one with king size bed, large, fitted cupboard with hanging space and shelves, chest of drawers, DAB digital radio.
+Bedroom one with king size bed, large fitted cupboard with hanging space and shelves, chest of drawers, DAB digital radio.

-Family bathroom with bath with handheld shower, basin WC, underfloor heating and heated towel rail.
+Separate bathroom with bath with handheld shower, basin WC, underfloor heating and heated towel rail.

 Utility room with washing machine, fridge with icebox, sink, pulley drying system and door to garden.